220aime/CST-310/Putting It All Together/README.md

       ├── CheckeredTriangles.cpp   # Part 1: static checkerboard
       ├── ColorCubeFlyby.cpp       # Part 2: interactive cube demo
       └── README.md                # this file
+## License

+This project is open source.
+Feel free to use and modify.